joeljhanster/gemini/README.md

 2. **Seamless Integration: Chrome Extension**

 Phishy seamlessly integrates as a Chrome extension, working silently by your side, analyzing links as you explore the web.
-Once it finishes its initial scan, a discreet notification pop ups, informing you of the number of suspicious links caught.
+Once it finishes its initial scan, a discreet notification pops up, informing you of the number of suspicious links caught.
 These flagged links are then subtly highlighted on the webpage itself.
 Hover over them for a helpful tooltip explaining why Phishy deems them suspicious.
 Still unsure?
 Our friendly chatbot is just a click away to answer any questions and provide further clarification.

 3. **The Power of AI: Google AI wrapped in Flask**